gracevivi523/automation-deploy/README.md

-utomation-deploy for rea pre-task interview
+Automation-deploy for rea pre-task interview
 ===================================

 Main idea for the automation deployment: